Comprehensive DNS Monitoring

 DNS is a key part of your web performance and with AppNeta DNS is monitored automatically.
 There is no separate premium to test response.
 As part of every Experience web path, DNS is included.
 AppNeta monitors DNS at no extra configuration or charge because it is one of many things that can impact SaaS and Web App performance.
 When users report issues with applications AppNeta can tell you in seconds whether or not DNS is to blame.

 DNS monitoring shows the different resolved IP addresses for accounts.google.com and while availability is 100%, performance was far worse than normal.

 These measurements are performed for each web transaction, each time they are executed.
 AppNeta keeps track of all DNS server IP addresses, responding DNS servers, response times and keeps that data for 1 year all at no additional charge.
 This allows you to visualize the impact of DNS resolution on the end-user experience of an application and see degrading trends in performance or identify patterns in performance spikes.
 AppNeta’s DNS monitoring is available on all applications and adds the application context, so IT can identify if an application problem is related to DNS resolution.

-AppNeta’s approach to DNS monitoring fits perfectly into any network architecture, especially those migrating to the cloud.
+AppNeta’s approach to DNS monitoring is flexible and fits perfectly into any network architecture, especially those undergoing Cloud, SaaS, or Internet transformations.
 With the increased use of Direct Internet Access, DNS responses may be delivered to enterprise locations through a diverse collection of servers – both internal and through an array of ISPs and DNS providers – which makes comprehensive monitoring essential.

 With many enterprises, DNS is a redundant architecture relying on local and internal backup servers as well as public DNS providers like Dyn or Route 53.
 We automatically measure the performance to each DNS Server, not just the fastest or the ones explicitly defined for the test.
 This allows IT to see when one server response is slower than expected.